Rudo y Cursi: Production

 Carlos Cuarón first formed the idea for the film while on a promotional tour for Y tu mamá también.
 He initially planned for only one character, but later decided to include a brother.

 Principal photography began in summer 2007 in Cihuatlán, Mexico.
 The banana plantation where the brothers work in the film is actually owned by the Cuarón family.
 For his role Bernal wore blonde extensions to lengthen his hair while Luna dyed his hair black and grew a mustache to play the older brother.
 Additional filming took place in México City and Toluca.

 Release

 Rudo y Cursi released in December 2008 in Mexico.
 It premiered internationally at the April 2009 San Francisco International Film Festival and was screened at the 2009 Sundance Film Festival and the Tribeca Film Festival.
 It was released generally, on a limited basis, on May 8, 2009.
 It was released on DVD and Blu-ray Disc on August 25, 2009.

 Box office

 Rudo y Cursi was very successful at the box office.
 It became the sixth top grossing Mexican movie of all time.
 In its first two weeks in the US, it earned $738,706 on 219 screens.
 It eventually grossed $9,264,208 in overseas earnings, bringing its worldwide total to $11,091,868.

+Reception

+The film received generally positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 109 reviews.
+The website's critics consensus reads, "Despite its fair share of sports movie cliches, Rudo y Cursi marks an auspicious directing debut for Carlos Cuarón, and features strong performances from García Bernal and Luna."
+On Metacritic, the film has a score of 67 out of 100 based on reviews from 25 critics, indicating "generally favorable reviews".